There’s only so much your smartphone can do. At some point, you’ll want to invest in a digital camera for higher image quality.

 In fact, many professional photographers are switching over to mirrorless cameras.
-Or they’re using them as an alternative to their usual DSLRs, such as while travelling.
+Or they’re using them as an alternative to their usual DSLRs, such as while traveling.

-They are versatile, high performance cameras.
+They are versatile, high-performance types of cameras.
 They will allow you a lot of control over your results.

 You can change lenses on these cameras, and they have a ton of features for creative control.
 Some models offer facial recognition and have focus points in every part of the frame.
 This is excellent for event or wedding photography.

 The new mirrorless cameras are now capable of capturing incredible, high-resolution images.
-They are comparable to some of the best DSLRs out there at a lower price point.
+These types of cameras are comparable to some of the best DSLRs out there at a lower price point.